 Is the Recruitment Sector Ignoring GDPR?

-We sat down with Mark Hodgkinson, Professional Services Director at Nasstar, who (in his own words) is busy developing a worryingly strong interest in GDPR consultancy.
-Within Nasstar, he’s our go-to person on all matters GDPR and has extensive experience in supporting GDPR readiness efforts for clients in the legal and recruitment sectors.
+We sat down with Steve Peak, Head of Continual Service Improvement at Nasstar, who (in his own words) is busy developing a worryingly strong interest in GDPR consultancy.

-Today, we’ll be talking to him about his latest views on GDPR readiness within the recruitment sector as we approach the go-live date.
+Today, we’ll be talking to him about his latest views on GDPR readiness within the recruitment sector.

 GDPR in Recruitment